 Since A2P (application-to-person) traffic on long codes historically has not been supported by the carriers, businesses have been forced to utilize short codes for their A2P needs.
 However, for carriers that are opting to launch and support A2P for 10 DLC in the USA, this limitation will be lifted and A2P traffic will be allowed (with new guidelines).

 Vonage Customers Using US Shared Short Codes

-- Vonage customers using our Shared Short Code API must migrate to either our SMS API or Verify API.
+- Vonage users on the Shared Short Code API must migrate to either our SMS API or Verify API.

-- Customers using Dedicated Short Codes are not affected by these changes within the scope of 10DLC.
+- Users who use a Dedicated Short Code for a single brand are not affected by these changes within the scope of 10DLC.

 - We have created a guide on requirements and migration options for you.

-Verizon announced their commercial availability of 10 DLC (A2P) messaging in April 2019.
-Vonage has leveraged this new offering and is now live with Verizon’s enhanced commercial text messaging platform.
-As a customer, you can continue sending your long code messages as you do today and you will not be required to make changes to your existing number(s) The following Verizon pass through fee will be added to mobile terminated (MT) messages originating from long codes:
+Verizon was the first network to roll out their commercial availability of 10 DLC (A2P) messaging in April 2019.
+Vonage has leveraged this new offering and is live with Verizon’s enhanced commercial text messaging platform.
+The following Verizon pass-through fee will be added to mobile terminated (MT) messages originating from long codes:

 Surcharge in Euros

 This is industry-wide, and we will be passing on the additional surcharge to our customers at the same rate charged to Vonage.